arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 ### Memory:
     - Contains bits that stores instructions and Data
+      - Instruction: Smallest piece of work carried out by computer
+        - The instruction is either completed or not completed
+        - Can't do a part of an instruction
     - Each location has address (memory location) and content (bits stored at ____ memory address)
         - Address space: The amount of memory you can save (2^n)
         - Addressibility: # of bits stored at each address (usually 8 bits/1 byte)